flare-foundation/docs/docs/tech/state-connector.md

     4. **Check** that the tree's root matches the Attestation Proof from step 1.
     If it does not match, this provider did not submit the answer agreed by the majority.
     Choose another provider in step 2.

+        Conversely, you can use the `api/proof/get-specific-proof` API in step 2 which does steps 2, 3 and 4 for you.
+        This API returns the JSON response data, including the attestation proof, if the attestation request was successfully verified in the given round.

     5. Now that you know that the retrieved data has been agreed upon by the consensus, you can use it.
     **Look for your request inside the returned data**.